 - Avoid whole group sanctions that punish the innocent as well as the guilty

-- Wherever possible, use sanctions that are a logical sequence of the pupil’s inappropriate
+- Wherever possible, use sanctions that are a logical sequence of the pupil’s inappropriate behaviour

-- Use sanctions to help the pupil and others learn from mistakes and recognise how they can improve their behaviour
+- Use sanctions to help the pupil and others to learn from mistakes and recognise how they can improve their behaviour

 - Never use a sanction that is humiliating or degrading